-Robert Sabido specializes in consumer financial services litigation and compliance, with an emphasis on representing banks, mortgage lenders and servicers, creditors, debt buyers, debt collectors, and other financial services providers.
+Robert Sabido specializes in complex business litigation, with an emphasis on consumer financial services litigation and compliance.
 He is the practice group leader of Cosgrave’s Financial Services Practice Group.

 Education & Bar Admissions: